mougiakouel/QGIS-Training-Manual/vector_analysis/network_analysis.rst

 .. note:: Section developed by Linfiniti and S Motala (Cape Peninsula University of Technology)

+* Add the layer :guilabel:`exercise_data/projected_data/places_33S.shp`.
-Add the layer :guilabel:`exercise_data/projected_data/places_33S.shp` and the aerial photographs under :guilabel:`exercise_data/raster/`, and zoom to the Swellendam area (the town / cluster of roads in the center of the map).
+* Add the aerial photographs under :guilabel:`exercise_data/raster/`.
+* Zoom to the Swellendam area (the town / cluster of roads in the center of the map).

-Select only the roads that are in the categories :kbd:`trunk`, :kbd:`primary` or :kbd:`tertiary` by running this attribute selection query on the road layer:
+* Select only the roads that are in the categories :kbd:`trunk`, :kbd:`primary` or :kbd:`tertiary` by running this attribute selection query on the road
+  layer:

 ::

   "TYPE" = 'trunk' OR "TYPE" = 'primary' OR "TYPE" = 'tertiary'

-Right-click on the :guilabel:`roads_33S` layer in the :guilabel:`Layers list` and save it out to a new file, :kbd:`roads_subset`.
+* Right-click on the :guilabel:`roads_33S` layer in the :guilabel:`Layers list`.
+* Save it out to a new file, :kbd:`roads_subset`.
 Only the currently visible features will be saved.
-Remove the original :guilabel:`roads_33S` layer from the :guilabel:`Layers list`.
+* Remove the original :guilabel:`roads_33S` layer from the :guilabel:`Layers
+  list`.

-Open the attribute table for the :guilabel:`roads_subset` layer and enter edit
+* Open the attribute table for the :guilabel:`roads_subset` layer and enter edit mode:
-mode:

 .. image:: ../_static/vector_analysis/047.png
    :align: center

-Add a new column:
+* Add a new column:

 .. image:: ../_static/vector_analysis/050.png
    :align: center

-Call this new column :kbd:`SPEED`, and give it the type :guilabel:`Whole integer (number)` with a width of :kbd:`3`.
+* Call this new column :kbd:`SPEED`, and give it the type :guilabel:`Whole integer (number)` with a width of :kbd:`3`.

-In the main window, activate the :guilabel:`Select Features by Rectangle` tool:
+* In the main window, activate the :guilabel:`Select Features by Rectangle`
+  tool:

 .. image:: ../_static/vector_analysis/051.png
    :align: center

-Select these roads:
+* Select these roads:

 .. image:: ../_static/vector_analysis/052.png
    :align: center